apache/spark/docs/configuration.md

 Then, you can supply configuration values at runtime:
 {% highlight bash %}
-./bin/spark-submit --name "My fancy app" --master local[4] myApp.jar
+./bin/spark-submit --name "My fancy app" --master local[4] myApp.jar --spark.shuffle.spill false
 {% endhighlight %}

 The Spark shell and [`spark-submit`](cluster-overview.html#launching-applications-with-spark-submit) tool support two ways to load configurations dynamically.
-The first are command line options, such as `--master`, as shown above.
-Running `./bin/spark-submit --help` will show the entire list of options.
+The first are command line options, such as `--master`, as shown above. `spark-submit` can accept any Spark property, but requires special names for certain properties that play a part in launching the Spark application.
+Running `./bin/spark-submit --help` will show the entire list of these options.

 `bin/spark-submit` will also read configuration options from `conf/spark-defaults.conf`, in which each line consists of a key and a value separated by whitespace.
 For example: